doyshinda/misc/golang/README.md

-# golang
+# Golang
-Folder for miscellaneous Go scrips
+Folder for miscellaneous Go scripts

 ## Sudoku
 Sudoku solver, reads in an initial Sudoku puzzle defined in `board.txt` as 9 rows, with 9 numbers representing the puzzle start values